lonelycode/tyk-io-site-content/v1.8/api-management/transformations.md

 Tyk enables you to modify header information before it leaves the proxy and is passed to your upstram API or when a response is proxied back to the client.
 This can be very useful in cases where you have an upstream API that has a single authentication key, and you want to add multi-user access to it without modifying it or adding clunky authentication methods to it to support new users.

-Tyk alo supports the abaility to use information from the key or token holder in the transform (for example, converting a Tyk-generated token into a user id that your aplpication can use).
+Tyk also supports the ability to use information from the key or token holder in the transform (for example, converting a Tyk-generated token into a user id that your application can use).

 Here is an example scenario:

-You have an APi called WidgetsAPI, that takes an x-widgets-secret header to allow access, this is an internal API used by your teams but you want to expose it to your customers and charge them for access.
+You have an API called WidgetsAPI, that takes an x-widgets-secret header to allow access, this is an internal API used by your teams but you want to expose it to your customers and charge them for access.

-You could either modify the APi and add a whole user, key and access management system, or you could use Tyk to inject this header for you.
+You could either modify the API and add a whole user, key and access management system, or you could use Tyk to inject this header for you.

 Using Tyk, you would set up your API Definition with these additions to the extended_paths.transform_headers filed: